aurowallet/docs/readme-1/connect-wallet.md

 ```

 {% hint style="info" %}
-**requestAccounts** will show a popup window when auro wallet lock or have no connected account, if you  want to request account without popup window . you can use \
+**requestAccounts** will show a popup window when Auro Wallet lock or have no connected account, if you  want to request account without popup window . you can use \
 [getAccounts](../reference/api-reference/methods/#getaccounts)
 {% endhint %}